Kardashian Promotional Gimmick: Kendall Jenner Nipple Show Reaches New Low

 DJ Kendall

 Besides catwalking, Kendall also found time from her busy schedule to perform a deejaying gig to which she wore predominantly black colors – a high black miniskirt, an oversized puffy black coat, a faded black graphic tee and black velour boots.
-The newly shorn locks were tied half-up by the Victoria’s Secret Angel and she finally accessorized the look with diamond hoop earrings that were oversized.
+The newly shorn locks were tied half-up by the Victoria’s Secret Angel and she accessorized the look with diamond hoop earrings that were oversized.

 Accompanying Kendall to the deejaying gig was A$AP Rocky who was wearing a large tan trench coat, black-and-red track pants, and a bright red Gucci sweatshirt.
 Though the two haven’t publicly acknowledged, they are said to be an item.